cesarvr/blog/content/post/istio-2.5.md

       .tunnel({override_404, telemetry})
 ```

-This function ``telemetry`` will get called any time a new tunnel is established and will get two object as parameters, the *server* takes care of the request initiator I/O. We are interested in the *server*, so let subscribe to any new HTTP request using ``http:data`` event.
+This function ``telemetry`` will get called each time a new HTTP request is being transmitted to the main container.

+#### Request

+The first functionality we want to write is the ability to register the HTTP request details, this will tell us what resources people or other services are looking in our web service.

 ```js
 function telemetry({service, server}) {
     server.on('http:data',  (header) => {} )
 }
 ```

-To read the HTTP request header we need to setup a listener for the event ``http:data`` in the *server* object.
+We setup a listener for the event ``http:data`` in the *server* object and we receive a ``header`` object with two fields:

-When this event gets triggered, it pass a header object containing to fields:

-- **method** The HTTP Method ``GET, POST, DELETE, PUT,...```.
+- **method** The HTTP Method ``GET, POST, DELETE, PUT,...``.

 - **endpoint** The resource URL ``/Resource/1``.

 Let's create a class and register this object.